A Not-For-Profit 501 (c)3 Tax-Exempt Organization

 "Supporting Better Education Through Martial Arts"

-The Martial Arts Education Fund, Inc. (EIN 48–1127764), a not-for-profit 501(c)3 tax-exempt organization established on November 24th, 1993, operates exclusively for public health, safety, educational, sport, and charitable purposes for amateur martial artists.
-The Corporate Office is located in Olathe, Kansas, along with a training center.
+Martial Arts Education Fund, Inc. (EIN 48–1127764), a not-for-profit 501(c)3 tax-exempt organization established on November 24th, 1993, operates exclusively for public health, safety, educational, sport, and charitable purposes.
+This includes the encouragement, development, and sponsorship of amateur martial arts athletes to partake in national and international competitions.
+The Corporate Office is located in Olathe, Kansas.

 It’s MISSION of “Supporting Better Education Through Martial Arts” is supported by raising funds through public donations, fundraisers, and special promotional events.